 Entrepreneurs create jobs and build communities

 Working with and supporting entrepreneurs has given us a profound understanding of the value of entrepreneurship.
 Entrepreneurs create jobs and transform communities as well as industries.
 And entrepreneurs are extremely resourceful in both good times and bad.
-A recent study by the Kauffman Foundation highlighted that more than half of the companies on the 2009 Fortune 500 were founded during a recession or bear market.
+A recent study by the Kauffman Foundation highlighted how more than half of the companies on the 2009 Fortune 500 were founded during a recession or bear market.

-Corporate Responsibility Fellows program
+Corporate Responsibility Fellows Program

 Best practices in international corporate volunteering